ga-curriculum/lab-sql-basketball/README.md

 In the context of the data science workflow, SQL is most commonly used when obtaining data, but can also be used for exploratory data analysis.

-This lab involves analyzing the Basketball (`ncaa_basketball`) data set in Google BigQuery to answer specficic questions.
-You will use Python's sqlite3 package to connect to the database (stored in the data subfolder); no new installations should be necessary.
+This lab involves analyzing the Basketball (`ncaa_basketball`) data set in Google BigQuery to answer specific questions.

 **Data set:** `bigquery-public-data.ncaa_basketball`